ShadowMonarchX/ai-ml-internship/Week - 4/Theory/Transformers/Architecture_Fundamentals/Behind_Modern_AI.md

 * Probabilities are in [0, 1]
 * Total probability sums to 1
 * Enables probabilistic selection of the next token

----

-This format now integrates clean, GitHub-ready math equations for attention, positional encoding, and softmax output.